ibm-cloud-docs/openshift/openshift_worker_plan.md

 Shared nodes are usually less costly than dedicated nodes because the costs for the underlying hardware are shared among multiple customers.
 However, when you decide between shared and dedicated nodes, you might want to check with your legal department to discuss the level of infrastructure isolation and compliance that your app environment requires.

 Some classic worker node flavors are available for only one type of tenancy setup.
 For example, `m3c` VMs can be provisioned in a shared tenancy setup only.
+Additionally, VPC clusters are available as only shared virtual machines.
 {: note}

 **How does storage work for VMs?**</br>
 Every VM comes with an attached disk for storage of information that the VM needs to run, such as OS file system, container runtime, and the `kubelet`.
 Local storage on the worker node is for short-term processing only, and the storage disks are wiped when you delete, reload, replace, or update the worker node.
 For persistent storage solutions for your apps, see [Planning highly available persistent storage](/docs/openshift?topic=openshift-storage_planning#storage_planning).

+ Additionally, classic and VPC infrastructure differ in the disk setup.

-Classic VMs have two attached disks.
+* **Classic VMs**: Classic VMs have two attached disks.
 The primary storage disk has 25 GB for the OS file system, and the secondary storage disk has 100 GB for data such as the container runtime and the `kubelet`.
 For reliability, the primary and secondary storage volumes are local disks instead of storage area networking (SAN).
 Reliability benefits include higher throughput when serializing bytes to the local disk and reduced file system degradation due to network failures.
 The secondary disk is encrypted by default.
+* **VPC compute VMs**: VPC VMs have one primary disk that is a block storage volume that is attached via the network.
+The storage layer is not separated from the other networking layers, and both network and storage traffic are routed on the same network.
+To account for network latency, the storage disks have a maximum of up to 3000 IOPS.
+The primary storage disk is used for storing data such as the OS file system, container runtime, and `kubelet`, and is [encrypted by default](/docs/vpc?topic=vpc-block-storage-about#vpc-storage-encryption).

 **What virtual machine flavors are available?**</br>
 {: #vm-table}

-The following table shows available worker node flavors for classic clusters.
+The following table shows available worker node flavors for classic and VPC clusters.
 Worker node flavors vary by cluster type, the zone where you want to create the cluster, the container platform, and the infrastructure provider that you want to use.
 To see the flavors available in your zone, run `ibmcloud oc flavors --zone <zone>`.

 If your classic cluster has deprecated `x1c` or older Ubuntu 16 `x2c` worker node flavors, you can [update your cluster to have Ubuntu 18 `x3c` worker nodes](/docs/openshift?topic=openshift-update#machine_type).
 {: tip}